stevesolun/Chameleon/README.md

 ## 🎯 Project Overview

-The Chameleon framework addresses a critical question in AI evaluation: **How robust are large language models to lexical variations in input text?** By applying controlled lexical distortions to academic assessment questions, we can measure model performance degradation and identify vulnerable domains.
+The Chameleon framework addresses a critical question in AI evaluation: **How robust are large language models to lexical variations in input text?** By applying controlled lexical distortions to academic assessment questions, I can measure model performance degradation and identify vulnerable domains.

 ### Key Features